nissan/ReddiReactDotNet/README.md

 5. [react-tooltip](https://github.com/wwayne/react-tooltip) since in using icons for my nav menus, I still wanted users to see what they linked to, so this is a nice little way to accomplish this without having to sacrifice screen placement real estate for words.
 6. [react-spinkit](http://kyleamathews.github.io/react-spinkit/) a great collection of loading indicators since I componentized with Fake data with the thought that all the data is going to come from [Fetch()](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data) calls at some point to the [ASP.Net Core WebAPI project](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2.1), so would have some delay and would need a loading indicator as placeholder while this was happening.
 7. [react-router-dom](https://reacttraining.com/react-router/) Of course this might seem obvious, but React Router is used for routing, although it does not come with this by default when using `create-react-app`.
+8. [structured-log] (https://github.com/structured-log/structured-log) for universal logging.
+I plan to implement Serilog in the .NET Core WebAPI project so this matches up well.